 They require mixing, though which is an added step.
 Pre-diluted solutions are ready-to-use and eliminate an extra step of preparing it yourself as well as eliminating any risk of messing up the strength of the solution which is a possibility when using concentrated formulas.

-7. Choose trusted brands and most recommended RV antifreeze solutions
+7. Choose trusted brands and the most recommended RV antifreeze solutions

 Quality is important when it comes to winterizing your plumbing and water systems.